Chargeback guide: Dispute and prevent chargebacks

 One of the best ways to prevent chargebacks is to provide excellent customer service.
 This includes responding quickly to customer inquiries, proactively addressing concerns, and going above and beyond to resolve problems.

 If customers feel they're treated well and their concerns are addressed promptly, they're less likely to file a chargeback.
-On the other hand, if they think they're ignored, or their concerns are not addressed, they're more likely to file a chargeback.
+On the other hand, if they think they're ignored or their concerns aren't addressed, they're more likely to file a chargeback.

 Being easily accessible and responsive is especially important if you sell digital goods or services, as customers may not have any other way to get in touch with you if there's a problem.